Skip to content

 Reviewing your study notes and working out which topics might require more detailed revision work is an important part of the the revision process.

-To get started with revision I normally revisit my notes, from the course.
+To get started with revision I normally revisit my notes from the module.
 I'll check if there's any area that I haven't made a lot of notes, if any perhaps.
 Or the areas where I have got copious notes I'll start to cut them down, and so you end up with a smaller volume of the more specific points.

 Student, Ged's, advice for revising